goforj/collection/README.md

 ### Count

 Count returns the total number of items in the collection.
-Example:
+Example: integers

 ```go
 count := collection.New([]int{1, 2, 3, 4}).Count()